 So when every industry has started implementing Machine Learning in some form or the other, why shouldn’t you as a trader use this to your advantage and make some more money (if you’re already making some, unlike me).
 Guess what?
 Machine Learning and trading goes hand-in-hand like cheese and wine.
 Some of the top traders and hedge fund managers have used machine learning algorithms to make better predictions and as a result money!

-In this post, I will teach you how to use Linear Regression (one of the hottest algorithms in ML) in trading.
+In this post, I will teach you how to use a machine learning regression technique in trading.